 Cowboys roughed up by Eagles and Jerry Jones catches grief from Philly fans

-Not even his suite could protect Jones from fans who turned toward the glass and snapped selfies of the glum Cowboys owner and general manager each time Philadelphia scored a touchdown.
+Not even his suite could protect Jones from fans who turned toward the glass and snapped selfies and taunted the glum Cowboys owner and general manager each time Philadelphia scored a touchdown.

 Five times, actually.